-3Turbidity is a measure of the cloudiness or suspended particles in the water.
+3 Turbidity is a measure of the cloudiness or suspended particles in the water.
 Turbidity has no health effects, however it can interfere with disinfection and provide a medium for microbial growth.
+All samples met the turbidity limit of < 0.3 NTU throughout 2016.

-All samples met the 4The 90th percentile is the highest result found in 90% of the samples when they are listed in order from the lowest to the highest results (30 samples were tested in June 2015). turbidity limit of < 0.3 NTU throughout 2015.
+4 the 90 th percentile is the highest result found in 90% of the samples when they are listed in order from the lowest to the highest results (30 samples were tested in June 2015).